- Stafford County Public Schools

 State law allows school board members to be paid; the chair may be compensated at a higher level.
 Stafford school board members are paid $1,000 monthly; the school board chair is paid $1,100 monthly.

 Can students serve on school boards?

 School boards may have student representatives at their option.
 Student representatives are not considered members of the school board.
 Students cannot vote; they serve in an advisory capacity.
-If a board does decide to have student representatives, the board decides how the student representatives are chosen and how long each representative serves.

 What is the role of the Superintendent?